 Deciding upon Page Elements to Use

-Information about classifications from different parts (URLs, titles, snippets, labels, histograms of labels) of search results would be used to decide upon what might be the most likely classification to choose information to display above search results.
-We’re told that this information would be used to determine an overall classification, and would be used to decide upon information (a page element) that Google might show at the top of search results.
+Information about classifications from different parts (URLs, titles, snippets, labels, histograms of labels) of search results would be used to decide upon the most likely classification to choose information to display the above search results.
+We’re told that this information would be used to determine an overall classification and would be used to decide upon information (a page element) that Google might show at the top of search results.

-But, we aren’t shown much about the actual method that the search engine would use to decide upon a specific classification based upon those results classifications, or how it would use that classification to determine what information to show at the top of search results.
-It’s possible that may be the topic of another patent application that hasn’t been published yet.
+But, we aren’t shown much about the actual method that the search engine would use to decide upon a specific classification based upon those results classifications or how it would use that classification to determine what information to show at the top of search results.
+That may be the topic of another patent application that hasn’t been published yet.

 Would you find it useful if Google started showing some information at the top of search results from one of the pages of the results, based upon a classification that the search engine determined to be the most relevant to the results that showed up for a query?

-Would showing that information be helpful to searchers?
+Would it show that information is helpful to searchers?
 Would it be helpful or harmful to site owners whose pages might show up in those search results?